jcsnider431/jcsnider431/README.md

 Currently enrolled at Lambda School - Web Development

-📚 I’m currently focusing on Computer Science – Intro to Python, Algorithms, Data Structures, Hash Tables, Graphs, Computer Architecture
+📚 I’m currently focusing on a Full-stack Web Development – HTML5, CSS, JS, REACT, REDUX, NODE, SQL

 👯 I’m looking to collaborate with other passionate developers.